Mucous membrane pemphigoid

-Who gets cicatricial pemphigoid?
+Who gets mucous membrane pemphigoid?

-Cicatricial pemphigoid is predominantly a disease of the elderly with a peak incidence at around 70 years.
+Mucous membrane pemphigoid is predominantly a disease of the elderly with a peak incidence at around 70 years.
 However, childhood cases have been reported.
 It appears to be twice as common in women than men.

-What causes cicatricial pemphigoid?
+What causes mucous membrane pemphigoid?

-Cicatricial pemphigoid is an autoimmune blistering disease, which basically means that an individual's immune systems starts reacting against his or her own tissue.
+Mucous membrane pemphigoid is an autoimmune blistering disease, which basically means that an individual's immune systems starts reacting against his or her own tissue.
 In this particular instance autoantibodies react with proteins found in mucous membranes and skin tissue resulting in blistering lesions.
 The binding site appears to be within the anchoring filaments that help the epidermis (outside layer of skin) stick to the dermis (inner layer of skin).

-Treatment of cicatricial pemphigoid
+Treatment of mucous membrane pemphigoid

-Medical treatment is very much dictated by the organs involved.
+Local medical treatment is very much dictated by the organs involved.